Imagine if you knew everything you needed to know about how to become an affiliate marketer.

 But hey, wait!
 So we know what our niche is, but where are we gonna find our products?

-Well, let’s head on over to Amazon to find some good looking skateboard lights.
+Let’s head on over to Amazon to find some products for our keyword "skateboard lights."

 Try and make something that makes sense for your niche, such as "skateboarding command center" or "sporting goods review central" if you want to do something more general.